 - Tennyson Research Centre, Lincoln (To be confirmed in 2020)

 Today we have a half-day guided tour of Tennyson Country.
 Alfred, Lord Tennyson was born at Somersby Rectory in Lincolnshire and was so certain of his destiny as a poet that he began composing poems at the age of eight.
-Today we will follow his footsteps through his beloved Lincolnshire, with our special Tennyson guide Jean Howard.
-Jean will lead us to Tealby Church to view his family memorials and to see the site of Bayons manor, home of his grandfather, to Louth where the young Tennyson was miserable at school, and to Somersby itself.
+Today we will follow his footsteps through his beloved Lincolnshire with a blue badge guide, who will lead us to Tealby Church to view his family memorials and to see the site of Bayons manor, home of his grandfather, to Louth where the young Tennyson was miserable at school, and to Somersby itself.
 His family home is not open to the public, but the stream which runs through the village and which inspired his poem The Brook (“For men may come and men may go, But I go on for ever”) and the church where his father was rector are still there.

 We return to Lincoln via Horncastle, home village of Emily Sellwood, Tennyson’s adoring wife.
 There we see the Sellwood plaque and listen to a recitation from The Bridesmaid.